Common Blue Wood Aster

 Seed Treatment and Storage: store seed cool & dry; Cold/moist stratify OR sow at 70 deg.
 F.

-The Ojibwa used the root of heart-leaved aster and eighteen other plants in an incense to attract dear for hunting.
+The Ojibwa used the root of heart-leaved blue aster and eighteen other plants in an incense to attract deer for hunting.

 Location